daanzu/kaldi-active-grammar/README.md

 ## Documentation

 Documentation is sorely lacking currently.
 To see example usage, examine the [**backend for Dragonfly**](https://github.com/daanzu/dragonfly/tree/kaldi/dragonfly/engines/backend_kaldi).

+The KaldiAG API is pretty low level, but basically: you define a set of rules, and send in audio data, along with a bit mask of which rules are active at the beginning of each utterance, and receive back the recognized rule and text.
+The easy way is to go through Dragonfly, which makes it easy to define the rules, contexts, and actions.

 ### Plain dictation interface